iurii-chernigin/hadoop-yellow-tripdata-analyze/README.md

-# Analyze Taxi Trip Data with MapReduce Tasks in Hadoop
+# Analyze The Taxi Trip Data with MapReduce Tasks in Hadoop
 Data source is New York City Taxi and Limousine Commission (TLC) [Trip Record Data](https://registry.opendata.aws/nyc-tlc-trip-records-pds/)